 Your tadpoles can help Chip and Dale collect ornaments for their Christmas tree throughout each World Showcase pavilion.
 When they spot each, they can add the corresponding ornament sticker to their maps.
 Once completed, return the map to Disney Traders in exchange for a festive surprise!

-There’s something for everyone at the Epcot International Festival of the Holidays 2018.
-The only NEW Holiday Kitchen this year is L'Chaim ... and we were not disappointed!
-We are so excited to check out this yummy Jewish fare ... the Potato Knish and Herb Sour Cream is absolutely DELICIOUS, and vegetarian AND kid-friendly!
+There’s something for everyone among the Epcot International Festival of the Holidays menus.
+We were so excited to check out last year's L'Chaim holiday kitchen ... the Potato Knish and Herb Sour Cream was absolutely DELICIOUS, and vegetarian AND kid-friendly!
 Could it get any better than that?

 Have no fear — there are tamer global eats around the world as well if you or your tadpoles aren’t feeling quite so daring.
 American Holiday Table offers some classic Turkey Day faves, or how about Cheese Fondue in a Bread Bowl with Fresh Steamed Baby Vegetables from the Bavaria Holiday Kitchen?
 Tadpoles don't notice veggies when they're paired with melted cheese, right? ;)

 While there’s already so much to feast on at the Holiday Kitchens, don’t miss out on special seasonal grub at standard food and beverage locations.
-Each Joffrey’s kiosk has unique holiday beverages.
-Select locations throughout the park have Christmas-y delights complete with gingerbread, chocolate, egg nog and peppermint flavors.
+Each Joffrey’s kiosk had unique holiday beverages.
+Select locations throughout the park had Christmas-y delights complete with gingerbread, chocolate, egg nog and peppermint flavors.

 Tips for the Epcot International Festival of the Holidays